 We went to Rome with a long, and sure, list of places we wanted to eat in.
 Food that we wanted to try.
 And we did.
 We also wanted to cook a couple of meals at home so that we got a chance to pick fresh ingredients from the market, which we wouldn't find in England.

-Here's some of the best of what we tried.
+Here are some of the best of what we tried.

 First: the pizzas, the pizzas.
 Rome doesn't know how to make a bad pizza, so you're safe almost anywhere, but here are some of the places we loved: